gokaco/emotion-recognition-neural-networks/README.md

 $ python3 csv_to_numpy.py
 ```

-By default this is using AlexNet architectures, but in the paper we propose different ones.
+By default this is using AlexNet architectures, but in the paper we proposed different ones.

 ## Usage